 - Default Grid Mode.
 This option defines whether the requested rows will be loaded in the Grid all at once ('Load all rows'), or in parts ('Load visible rows') as the user scrolls down table data.
 The first mode increases the query opening time, but speeds up scrolling.
 In the second mode the query opens very fast, but there might be delays when navigating the grid.

 We recommend that you set the following option values to achieve maximum efficiency when working with large tables:

 - Load visible rows – ON

-A: Fields of type TEXT are not exported by default.
-You should select these fields manually at the Selecting fields for export step.
+A: Columns of type TEXT are not exported by default.
+You should select these columns manually at the Selecting columns for export step.

 A: Export as SQL Script is intended for exporting table data that will be inserted into a database system other than PostgreSQL.
 Use Extract Database Wizard to copy metadata and/or data to a database on PostgreSQL afterwards.

 A: Follow the steps below to change the default directory: